wangtao13/poc_fix_meltdown/README.md

 System not affected (take it with a grain of salt though as false negative may be reported for specific environments; Please consider running it once again).

+## Side note
+1. This fix POC is NOT the perfect/product fix to Linux kernel, but its logics should be right.
+2. Instead of patching kernel directly, it could also be done with Linux kprobe/jprobe to probe 'do_signal' function, and FLUSH the mis-behaved process cache.

-## TODO:
+## TODO
-1. May optimize kernel code for better performance.
+1. May optimize the patch code for better performance.
 2. Check if other SIGXXX should also FLUSH process cache in kernel space.
+3. It needs to run benchmark with this patch, and compare with the KPTI/KAISER patched kernel.
+(It is really helpful if there is well-known tools to check the system performance or benchmark.)
+4. Would like to know if the same logics can work well in Windows.

 ## References
 ### MELTDOWN